Article

 9. Employee Turnover Rates

 Measure employee turnover rates by tracking them through your company HR records.
-Look at new hires and retention rates, comparing them before and after the intranet platform was introduced and to overall engagement to isolate proxy metrics.
+Look at new hires and retention rates, comparing them before and after the intranet platform was introduced and to overall engagement to isolate proxy metrics using detailed reports.

 10. Advocacy